ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 ```

 * One of them have to a LoadLibrary() or something close to it.
-* it would be way to inconveniant if it wasn't the case (but we never know with malware, i may be deep into a rabbit hole instead)
+* it would be way to inconvenient if it wasn't the case (but we never know with malware, i may be deep into a rabbit hole instead)
 * i'll take a small break, rename stuff, explore some more.
 * And it's getting late anyway.